Anon-Planet/thgtoa/guide.md

 ## The Qubes Route:

 **Note that while this route is written for Qubes OS 4.0.x, it should also work with Qubes OS 4.1.x but it hasn't been tested yet.
-The guide will be updated when Qubes OS 4.1 is released (now at the Release Candidate 3 stage as of this writing).**
+The guide will be updated and tested for Qubes OS 4.1 soon.
+In the mean time, you can see the changelog here: <https://www.qubes-os.org/doc/releases/4.1/release-notes/>**

 As they say on their website, Qubes OS is a reasonably secure, free, open-source, and security-oriented operating system for single-user desktop computing.
 Qubes OS leverages and extensively uses Xen-based virtualization to allow for the creation and management of isolated compartments called Qubes.